John Grisham: Writing career

 In 2017, Grisham released two legal thrillers.
 Camino Island was published on June 6, 2017.
 The book appeared at the top of several best seller lists including USA Today, The Wall Street Journal, and The New York Times.
-The Rooster Bar, published on October 24, 2017, was called "his most original work yet", in The News Herald, and a “buoyant, mischievous thriller” in The New York Times.
+The Rooster Bar, published on October 24, 2017, was called "his most original work yet", in The News Herald, and a "buoyant, mischievous thriller" in The New York Times.

 Southern settings

 Several of Grisham's legal thrillers are set in the fictional town of Clanton, Mississippi, located in the fictional Ford County, a northwest Mississippi town still deeply divided by racism.
 The first novel set in Clanton was A Time to Kill.
-Other stories set there include The Last Juror, The Summons, The Chamber, The Reckoning, A Time for Mercy and Sycamore Row.
+Other stories set there include The Last Juror, The Summons, The Chamber, The Reckoning, A Time for Mercy, and Sycamore Row.
 The stories in the collection Ford County are also set in and around Clanton.
 Other Grisham novels have non-fictional Southern settings, for example The Partner, The Runaway Jury, and The Boys from Biloxi are set in Biloxi, and large portions of The Pelican Brief in New Orleans.
 A Painted House is set in and around the town of Black Oak, Arkansas, where Grisham spent some of his childhood.

+Edinburgh International Book Festival

+The Glasgow Herald's Arts and Entertainment journalist of the year, Brian Ferguson, has selected Grisham's forthcoming appearance at the Edinburgh International Book Festival as one of his "picks".
+In his debut appearance at the festival, Grisham is scheduled to be interviewed by Sir Ian Rankin.

 Personal life

 Marriage

 Grisham married Renee Jones on May 8, 1981.
-The couple have two children.
+The couple has two children.